• 1 Bedrooms

 Summary:

-Come and visit Myrtle Beach in this cavernous and comfortable condo!
+Come and visit Myrtle Beach in this roomy and comfortable condo!
 Beach Colony Resort is located in the Golden Mile of Myrtle Beach.
 The north end of Ocean Blvd in Myrtle Beach is a great area for family and fun.
-This unit does not have a balcony but des have a great view out the 2 very sizable windows
+This unit does not have a balcony but des have a great view out the 2 very enormous windows

 You must be at least 25 years of age to rent our properties.